dtasada/GnomeMansLand/markdown/codebase_analysis.md

     -   If joining, the client connects to a remote server address.
 4.  **Gameplay Loop:**
     -   The server manages the authoritative game state.
-    -   Clients receive world data and render the 3D environment.
+    -   Clients receive map data and render the 3D environment.
     -   Clients send their movement updates to the server.
     -   The server broadcasts player state updates to all clients, ensuring a synchronized experience.
     -   Rendering is performed by Raylib, enhanced with custom GLSL shaders for lighting effects.